livgrhm/kansas-api/README.md

 There is a corresponding mobile app built in [Ionic v2](http://ionicframework.com) which is built on top of [Angular2](http://www.angular2.com). - Please see my [other repositories](https://github.com/livgrhm).

+App Structure
+--
+*kansas/src/main/java/com/livgrhm/kansas/*

+You will find all of the relevant Java files here.

 API Reference
 --
 - [USER](#user)